U.S. sanctions Syrian foreign minister, two others

 Nuland said it appeared that the U.S. obligations as the host country for the United Nations meant that the latest sanctions probably would not prevent the three from attending U.N. events in New York.

-She called Shaaban "the public mouthpiece" for the government's repression and said Washington believed Ali's "activities in Lebanon were not compatible with his diplomatic status" -- a phrase typically used when a diplomat is accused of spying.
+Nuland called Shaaban "the public mouthpiece" for the regime's repression and said Washington believed Ali's "activities in Lebanon were not compatible with his diplomatic status" -- a phrase typically used when a diplomat is accused of spying.

-She had particularly harsh words for Moualem, whom she accused of being an apologist for Assad.
+She had particularly harsh words for Moualem, who she accused of being an apologist for Assad.

 "He has continued to beat this drum of international conspiracy and has attempted to cover up the regime's horrific activities by making claims that terrorists or others were responsible," Nuland said, although she added that the United States remained willing to meet him.